shaobeichen/gradient-theme/README.md

 **[Dracula Theme Official](https://marketplace.visualstudio.com/items?itemName=dracula-theme.theme-dracula)**

-Thanks to the authors of the following themes for their contributions to open source. 🙏 I made this standalone theme based on the open source code of this theme, which is convenient for everyone to use directly.
+Thanks to the authors of the following themes for their contributions to open source. 🙏 My coding ideas come from the following themes.

 **[SynthWave '84](https://github.com/robb0wen/synthwave-vscode)**